Samuel D. McDougle

 Principal Investigator

 Sam is an Assistant Professor in Yale's psychology department, and is a program faculty member for Yale's Interdepartmental Neuroscience Program, Cognitive Science Program, and the Wu Tsai Institute.
 He earned his PhD in psychology and neuroscience from Princeton University, and did a postdoctoral fellowship at the University of California, Berkeley.
 Sam uses psychophysical, computational, and neurophysiological techniques to investigate human learning and memory, with a particular interest in the interface of cognition and motor behavior.
-Sam also likes: playing folk music (fiddle & guitar), opaque IPAs, and rainy days.
+Sam also likes: playing folk music (fiddle, mandolin, & guitar), opaque IPAs, and rainy days.

 Zekun Sun